jrleon90/python-comic-api/ReadMe.md

   ```
  POST https://python-comic-api.herokuapp.com/comics
   ```
-  Inside the body, send JSON object with name of the Comic that the user want to add to the DB (see image for example)
+  Inside the body, send a JSON object with the name of the Comic that the user wants to add to the DB (see image for example)
   ![alt text](http://res.cloudinary.com/jrleon90/image/upload/v1528005499/create_comic.png "Postman example")

   If everything works fine, the API will response with a succesfull messages (the user can use the GET all comics to validate that it works)